withastro/astro/.changeset/old-pugs-jog.md

 "astro": patch
 ---

-Fixes a case where the i18n fallback faild to correctly redirect to the index when the fallback is enabled in SSR
+Fixes a case where the i18n fallback failed to correctly redirect to the index page with SSR enabled